vishalkumar0911/phishing-url-detector/README.md

-# 🛡️ PhishGuard - Phishing URL Detection Tool
+# 🛡️ Phishing_Detector - Phishing URL Detection Tool

 PhishGuard is a simple tool to detect phishing URLs using rule-based and ML methods.
 It includes a GUI using Tkinter.